 The DOM, developed by recom, is a self-contained digitization system that employs a digital camera to capture images.
 Essentially, it functions as a portable miniature photo studio, suitable for both classic product photography and the reproduction of artworks such as paintings.
 Surfaces and objects are rendered with precise, lifelike accuracy.
 The system’s 75 individually controllable and dimmable LEDs allow for fully customizable lighting setups, providing a unique opportunity to capture the texture and character of each surface (see also D-DACE).

-We have developed our own software for LED control, allowing the creation of tailored lighting setups for different objects and their storage in a database.
-This ensures both reproducibility and efficiency.
-The DOM is compact, can be positioned almost anywhere, and operated by a single person.
-Its enclosed design makes it independent of ambient light, providing greater flexibility in the workflow.
-An optional underlight combined with a cove — creating the illusion of an infinite background — together with commercially available software, enables automated object cropping, saving both time and resources.
-This also allows for the efficient digitization of larger groups of smaller originals.
-Like the CRUSE scanner, the DOM can implement our REFERENCE SCAN for precise color accuracy.
-The maximum scanning area is 70 × 100 cm, and image resolution is determined by the original and the camera lens used.
+We have created our own software for LED control, which can be used to create different lighting situations for different objects and save them in a database.
+This enables reproducibility and efficiency.
+The DOM is space-saving, can be positioned almost anywhere, and can be operated by just one person.
+Its closed design makes recordings independent of ambient light influences, thus creating flexibility in the workflow.
+The optionally available underlight in combination with a cove – which gives the impression that the background of an object extends into infinity – and commercially available software enables the automated cropping of objects, which again saves time and money.
+It also allows for the time-efficient digitization of larger sets of templates with smaller formats.
+Like the CRUSE scanner, the DOM is capable of implementing our REFERENCE SCAN and its color fidelity.

 References